It’s time to start learning to drum!

 These 40 drum rudiments were compiled by the Percussive Arts Society International and are used in different styles of drumming.
 You can download the rudiments and print them out at PAS’ website: Percussive Arts Society International Drum Rudiments.

-Or, if you are a new drummer, consider Vic Firth’s Fresh Approach Starter Pack.
+Or, if you are a new drummer, consider Vic Firth’s Fresh Approach Starter Pack (check it out on Amazon now).
 The starter pack is pretty awesome as it comes with a pair of SD1 drum sticks (slightly thicker than the 5A, but touted as a great pair of practice sticks), a 6 inch drum practice pad, the Vic Firth Rudiment Poster as well as an instructional book with accompanying CDs.

 If you have noticed, the rudiments involves only hand movements through the hitting of the drumsticks.
 Each rudiment can be played at different pace, from slow to very fast to insanely, out of this world fast.